ministryofjustice/operations-engineering-reports/README.md

 - create a new tag using `git tag vn.n.n` where `n.n.n` is the version number.
 Please follow [semantic versioning](https://semver.org/).
 - push the tag to the remote repository using `git push origin --tags`

-This will trigger a GitHub Action that will create a release.
+This will trigger a GitHub Action that will create a release and deploy the app to the production namespace.

-The release will trigger a `helm upgrade` command to update the deployment with the new tag.